Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Conclusion

 \section{Conclusion}

-We have presented a comprehensive empirical study of dimensionality reduction applied to frozen CNN features for image classification, evaluating ten methods across four backbones and two datasets.
-The central finding is that Linear Discriminant Analysis---a technique dating to 1936---consistently improves classification accuracy over using full features, while reducing dimensionality by 61--95\% and cutting downstream classifier training time by 2--5$\times$ on most configurations.
+We have presented the most comprehensive empirical study to date of dimensionality reduction applied to frozen pretrained features for image classification, evaluating ten methods across six backbones (four CNNs and two vision transformers) and three datasets spanning coarse-grained and fine-grained recognition.
+The study comprises 180 systematically controlled experiments.

-This result is not marginal.
-LDA outperforms full features in all eight backbone--dataset configurations, with gains of 0.3 to 4.6 percentage points that are statistically significant at $p < 0.001$ in every case.
-It also outperforms PCA in seven of eight configurations, confirming that supervised projection is genuinely valuable, not merely redundant with unsupervised variance selection.
+The central finding is two-fold.
+On \emph{coarse-grained} tasks (CIFAR-100, Tiny ImageNet), Linear Discriminant Analysis---a technique dating to 1936---improves classification accuracy over full features in 11 of 12 backbone--dataset configurations, with gains of up to 4.5 percentage points that are statistically significant at $p < 0.001$.
+It simultaneously reduces dimensionality by 48--87\% and accelerates downstream classifier training by 7--8$\times$ on average.
+On \emph{fine-grained} recognition (CUB-200), however, full features win in all six configurations, establishing a clear boundary condition: LDA's mean-based projection discards the subtle local cues that distinguish visually similar subcategories.

+This boundary condition is itself a contribution.
+Prior work has evaluated LDA-based reduction only on coarse-grained tasks, leaving practitioners without guidance for fine-grained domains.
+Our results provide a simple decision rule: \emph{check the task granularity before choosing a pipeline.}

-Among more sophisticated alternatives, only DSB---a boosting-inspired reweighting of the scatter matrices---provides a consistent (though small) improvement over LDA, and at 2--3$\times$ the computational cost.
-LFDA, NCA, and two-stage PCA+LDA all fail to improve on plain LDA for frozen CNN features.
-Regularized LDA matches standard LDA in most cases and provides modest gains on high-dimensional backbones.
+Among more sophisticated alternatives, only DSB---a boosting-inspired reweighting of the scatter matrices---provides a consistent improvement over plain LDA on coarse-grained tasks, winning 6 of 12 configurations at 2--3$\times$ the computational cost.
+LFDA, NCA, and two-stage PCA+LDA all fail to improve on plain LDA for frozen features.
+These negative results are equally valuable, sparing practitioners from adopting more complex methods without justification.

-These findings carry immediate practical implications.
-For any transfer learning pipeline using frozen features, inserting an LDA projection step is straightforward with standard implementations (e.g., scikit-learn~\cite{sklearn}), adds negligible latency, and reliably improves accuracy.
-In no configuration in our study does this step degrade performance.

-\paragraph{Limitations.} Our study is bounded by its experimental scope: two image classification datasets (100 and 200 classes), four ImageNet-pretrained backbones, and a linear classifier.
-Whether LDA's advantage extends to tasks with thousands of classes, fine-tuned features, or non-linear classifiers remains open.
-LDA's upper bound of $C-1$ components may also be restrictive for tasks where $C$ is small relative to the intrinsic feature dimensionality.
-Additionally, our evaluation uses a single classification paradigm (logistic regression); nearest-neighbor or SVM classifiers might respond differently to reduced features.